theAlgorithmist/Angular2SpreadsheetAnalytics/README.md

 (http://algorithmist.net/image/table1.png)

-Click on '> Show Summary Statistics' to observe the flyout panel, which displays the following:
+Click on the text '> Show Summary Statistics' to observe the flyout panel, which displays the following:

 ![Image of 2D Table Flyout Panel] (http://algorithmist.net/image/table2.png)

-Click on '> Hide Summary Statistics' to return the display to its original state.
+Click on the text '> Hide Summary Statistics' to return the display to its original state.

 Then, deconstruct the code and have fun!
 The application could use a bit of a visual overhaul to make it look nicer, so that might be a nice place to start.